NathanKr/next.js-dev-debug/README.md

 <h2>Demo</h2>

 <p>
-This section provides a set of step-by-step guides for debugging different parts of a Next.js application, including both server-side and client-side code.
+The Demo provides a set of step-by-step guides for debugging different parts of a Next.js application, including both server-side and client-side code.
 The following demos show you how to use specific launch configurations to target breakpoints in your middleware, server components, client components, and server actions.
 </p>

 <h3>Debug server code : middleware</h3>